 Retro Orange, Green and Purple

 For a strong look that’s rather retro in feel, look to a mix of sage green, pumpkin orange, and plum purple.
 Because each of the colors is slightly shaded, the overall look isn’t too bright; in fact, it’s quite sophisticated.
-This is a good choice for a man who wants to incorporate color into his bedroom, but worries about it looking too “feminine” or soft.
 It’s also a great palette for a room decorated in oh-so-hot midcentury modern style.